DataBooster/DbWebApi/README.md

 - If the preflight request fails, the browser would never send the actual cross-origin request at all.

 <u>There are several ways to get around this uncomfortable issue</u>:
+- Enable anonymous authentication at the IIS level, and disable anonymous authentication at the `web.config` level and the web API authorization filter level.
 - Use HTTP GET method to avoid sending application/json (or xml) Content-Type header - _Browser never send any body in GET request._
 $.getDb(...) can encode input JSON object into a special parameter in query string.
 _But there is a limitation on length of the URL, large data still requires the use of POST method, see the next ways then:_